Osteoarthritis and Inflammation: Exploring the Possibilities

 - If you are injured, get proper treatment and wait for the injury to heal completely before returning to the activity that caused the injury.

-At the moment, the main treatment for osteoarthritis is the use of pain relievers and anti-inflammatory medications such as acetaminophen (paracetamol) or ibuprofen.
+At the moment, the main treatment for osteoarthritis seems to be the use of pain relievers and anti-inflammatory medications such as acetaminophen (paracetamol) or ibuprofen.
 These can help remove pain for a while but don't stop the progression of the disease.
-There are also creams available that relieve pain temporarily when placed on a joint.
+Creams are available that relieve pain temporarily when placed on a joint.
 Some people find that the application of cold or heat makes their sore joints feel better.
-Doctors may prescribe more powerful medicines than over-the-counter medications.
+Doctors may prescribe more powerful medicines than over-the-counter ones.
 They may also inject potentially helpful substances into a joint, such as corticosteroids or hyaluronic acid.

 Physical therapy may be helpful for osteoarthritis in some parts of the body, and so may specific joint exercises.
 These exercises must be done with medical advice, however, in order to improve the function of the joint instead of making it worse.